 To apply, please follow the links below:

-Registration opens January 16, 2019 and closes when cohort is full.
+Registration opens February 1, 2020, and closes when the cohort is full.

 - Offer training opportunities for Utah teachers in K-12 to gain exposure and knowledge about computer science.